Ai Accountant

 It is suitable for:

-Instead of depending fully on predefined rules, it uses pattern recognition and machine learning to automate ledger entry creation, vendor bill matching, and reconciliation.
+Instead of depending fully on predefined workflows, it uses pattern recognition and machine learning to automate ledger entry creation, vendor bill matching, and reconciliation.

 How It Operates